FND/prepitaph/content/articles/vector_path_scaling/index.md

 the container element's height.
 That's exactly what we _don't_ want to happen though!

-Temani Afif took the time to [suggest](https://front-end.social/@css/112749852872469029) that [masking](https://css-tricks.com/clipping-masking-css/) might be more suitable than clipping here.[masking](footnote://) And indeed, switching from `clip-path`
+Temani Afif graciously took the time to [suggest](https://front-end.social/@css/112749852872469029) that [masking](https://css-tricks.com/clipping-masking-css/) might be more suitable than clipping here.[masking](footnote://) And indeed, switching from `clip-path`